dhileecyrus29/Databricks-Challenge-by-IDC/Day-05/README.md

 # Day 5 – Delta Lake Advanced 🚀

 This day focused on **advanced Delta Lake features** that are essential for building **production-grade data engineering pipelines**.
-The goal was to move beyond basic data ingestion and understand how Delta Lake manages **updates, versioning, performance, and storage cleanup**.
+The objective was to move beyond basic ingestion and understand how Delta Lake handles **incremental updates, versioning, performance optimization, and storage cleanup**.

 ---